-Error message (Do you want to download the converter?) when you try to open a file in Excel, Word or PowerPoint
+"Do you want to download the converter" error when trying to open a file in Word, Excel, or PowerPoint

 Original KB number: 967950